-The Foundations of Education Bachelor of Arts degree at Waldorf University offers students the opportunity to gain entry into fields requiring a degree.
-Also, practitioner candidates who elect not to student teach, are not making satisfactory progress, or are not recommended for licensure after completing student teaching, may complete a Foundations of Education B.A.
-(Approval of Education Department required.)
+The Foundations of Education major will lead to a Bachelor of Arts degree and is a non-licensure program which offers students the opportunity to gain entry into fields requiring a degree.
+Practitioner candidates who elect not to student teach, who are not making satisfactory progress, or who are not recommended for licensure after completing student teaching may also choose to complete the Foundations of Education major.
+(Approval of the Education Department is required.)

+Major Requirements:

+Education Core:

-Degree Requirements Education Core: Complete a 40-hour Education Core component, which includes an internship.
+Complete a 40-hour Education Core component, which includes an internship.
+All Education courses including Music Education, Physical Education, and Special Education are included.
+A grade of C- or above must be achieved in all coursework in the major.

 Internship: An internship (typically 2-9 semester credits) must be completed and designed to give the Foundations of Education student practical experience in a field of their choice in a professional setting.
-The internship needs to be tailored to the student's individual career interests
+The internship needs to be tailored to the student's individual career interests GEOGRAPHY